 Powerhouse Arts District / New Jersey Coffee shop / Lackawanna Coffee

-Located in the lively Powerhouse Arts District of Jersey City, the cafe features interior architecture by Inaba Williams and custom fabrication by Kyle May, Architect.
+Located in the lively Powerhouse Arts District of Jersey City, the café features interior architecture by Inaba Williams and custom fabrication by Kyle May, Architect.
 Opened in 2022, Lackawanna Coffee is an inviting refuge of original design and stand-out customizations.
-From majestic, playful columns to colorful resin furnishings, the cafe welcomes guests with carefully curated features of all scales.
+From majestic, playful columns to colorful resin furnishings, the café welcomes guests with carefully curated features of all scales.

 Construction on Lackawanna Coffee’s newest outpost was completed in February 2023.